datainsights/orientdb-centos/README.md

 Multiple tag exist for different versions of OpenJDK:

+- `latest` to build the latest OrientDB (same as `2.0-rc1`)
 - `2.0-rc1` to build OrientDB version 2.0-rc1 (unstable)

+## How to Pull from Docker Hub

+    docker pull lighthopper/orientdb-centos:latest

 ## How to Build